At the suggestion of several friends I visited Historic Rugby, Tennessee to find out what is so special about the tiny village.

 I found a little pond with some hidden treasures walking toward the Newbury House.

-I spotted this cutie (get it?) and called for the fellow nature lover and owner of Spirit of Red Hill to admire it with me.
+I spotted (get it?) this cutie, and called out for fellow nature lover and owner of Spirit of Red Hill to admire it with me.

 As I was leaving, I recalled reading something Hughes’ wrote before his death as one final wish for his beloved Rugby: “I can’t help feeling and believing that good seed was sown when Rugby was founded and someday the reapers, whoever they may be, will come along with joy bearing heavy sheaves with them.”

 Initially I was not impressed by the backstory of Rugby but as my skepticism melted, I started to enjoy myself.
 Much respect to the resilient, devoted people who keep Rugby alive with all of its charm and simple pleasures in tact.

 To learn more about Historic Rugby, TN check out the website here.